 “Recruitment isn’t about fitting into a mold; it’s about finding the place where you feel the most at home.
 Sorority life is all about finding your people!
 The ones who will support, encourage and grow with you throughout college and beyond,” said Kara Crum, president of AU’s Alpha Delta Pi sorority.

-Rushing can seem like a scary event, but it can lead students into forming a relationship with others that are also going through the rushing process.
+Rushing can seem like a scary event, but it can lead students into forming a relationship with others who are also going through the rushing process.
+Even if the students choose not to go through with joining a sorority, they will still have bonds with each other.

-Lydia Ward, president of Alpha Phi said, “Visit all chapters with an open mind and get excited to meet everyone.
+Lydia Ward, president of Alpha Phi, said, “Visit all chapters with an open mind and get excited to meet everyone.
 At the end of the day, you will end up where you are truly meant to be.”

-Josh Serrato, the rush chair at Phi Kappa Psi said, “my advice for any freshman is to be the authentic person you are, the best version of yourself is always the best version!
+Josh Serrato, the rush chair at Phi Kappa Psi said, “My advice for any freshman is to be the authentic person you are, the best version of yourself is always the best version!
 Ask questions to the different guys of the chapters like why they joined, or their favorite memories of their fraternity.”